-In accordance with Texas Water Code § 36.1071(h), the groundwater availability model mentioned above was used to estimate information for the Terrell County Groundwater Conservation District management plan.
-Water budgets were extracted for the historical calibration period for the Edwards-Trinity (Plateau) Aquifer (1981 through 2000), using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+In accordance with Texas Water Code Section 36.1071(h), the groundwater availability models mentioned above were used to estimate information for the Crockett County Groundwater Conservation District management plan.
+Water budgets were extracted for the historical model calibration period of the Dockum aquifer (1980 through 2012), using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+Water budgets were extracted for the historical model calibration period of the Pecos Valley and Edwards-Trinity (Plateau) aquifers (1981 through 2000), using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
 The average annual water budget values for recharge, surface-water outflow, inflow to the district, outflow from the district, and the flow between aquifers within the district are summarized in this report.